 A backcountry permit processing fee of $30 is charged to camp in the backcountry.

-Yes, in April (National Park Week), June (Get Outdoors Day), September (Public Lands Day), November (Veteran’s Day Weekend) no entrance fees will be charged.
+Yes, in 2020 there are 5.
+On Martin Luther King Jr Day Jan 20; April 18 (National Park Week); August 26 (National Park Service birthday); September 26 (National Public Lands Day); and November 11 (Veteran’s Day) no entrance fees will be charged.
 Other fees for camping, reservations, concessions, etc. are still in effect.

 Probably the best deal around is the Senior Pass National Parks and Federal Recreational Lands Pass.
 It costs $80, but is a lifetime pass for US citizens or permanent residents age 62 or over.
 An annual Senior Pass costs $20.